HeXuPKU/SPAGRM.github.io/docs/Step 1 Fit the null model.md

 # **Fit the null model**

-SPA<sub>GRM</sub> is a scalable and accurate analysis framework to control for sample relatedness for various complex traits, including multiple endophenotypes for longitudinal traits (longitudinal mean, within-subject variability, and trand).
+SPA<sub>GRM</sub> is a scalable and accurate analysis framework to control for sample relatedness for various complex traits, including multiple patterns for longitudinal traits (longitudinal mean, within-subject variability, and trand).

 For SPA<sub>GRM</sub>, it is optional, rather than required, to incorporate a random effect to characterize sample relatedness.
 Therefore, SPA<sub>GRM</sub> is particularly suitable for the analysis of complex traits with complicated structure, and the application of complex statistical models.